 First-time restaurant general managers should emphasize leadership and technical skills.
 A good example could be training employees to input orders into the system with 99 percent accuracy.

-Restaurant GMs should tie their cover letter in with the skills listed on their resume.
+Restaurant GMs should create a cover letter with the skills listed on their resume in mind.
 For instance, you can explain more about how your process of using Restaurant365 for scheduling is successful or how you achieve a great customer experience.

 It’s common for those with a lot of experience to struggle with a resume that’s too long.
 Besides picking a resume template that maximizes space, get as job-specific as possible.
 If a restaurant emphasizes budgeting in its job description, they’d appreciate hearing about vendor negotiation or your knowledge of QuickBooks over training wait and host staff.